nityeshaga/learntrisIm/README.md

 Although C is not the language to create games, it does a fantastic job at creating a terminal application for Linux.
 In its essence, this is what this program is.
 So, there are numerous areas for improvement in it.
 Here are a few ways you could help:

-* Read through the code and do a little code review.
+* Read through the code and do a quick code review.
   * Comment on the readability of the code.
 Was it easy to read the code?
-Could you follow it?
+Could you follow the control flow in the program?
   * Comment on the division of tasks among functions or the control flow in the program.
+Can the structure of function be improved in any way?
-  * Tell me how the code can be improved.
+  * Comment how the code, as a whole, can be improved.
+Suggest some better way of creating various source files and distribution of functions in them.
+  * Also comment if you think that some piece of code is good in its current form.
+It really helps if someone acknowledges and appreciates the work.
 * Run the program on your machine and check for the robustness of the code.
 See if it behaves rationally for all kinds of input.
+Try to break it and tell us what gave in.
-* It would be really awesome if you decided to contribute some code.
+* It would be __really__ awesome if you decided to contribute with some code.
   * Try improving the documentation.
+  * Work on an open issue.
+Do keep everyone informed on your progress.
-  * Try fixing a bug you have found.
+  * Open a new issue for a bug you have found and try fixing it.
   * Or, thought of a new feature to add to the game?
 Tell everyone about it by opening an issue.
 Better yet, write the code to add it!
 * Or, help in any other way I might have missed.

 All contributions are greatly appreciated.
-Please contact me for any queries or more information about the code or the project.
+Please post a comment or contact me for any queries or more information about the  project.
 Thank you!!